dalejo96/vue-experience/README.md

 - *ShowApp*: A JS basic application that fetches data from an external API.
 You can check how to handle HTTP requests, usage of Suspense wrapper, <slot>, slot with ids, and KeepAlive.

+- *InviteApp*: A TS basic application shows the usage of types with State, Functions, Props, Computed, and some types reusability.

 ## Development

 If you want to check any project just go to the respective folder and run: